Skip to content

 If your gamepad or joystick is not detected when connected to RePlay OS, you can still create a new SDL controller mapping by following the instructions provided in the official GitHub repository.

-Please note that when following the instructions for creating the mapping, if you create it on a Windows or macOS machine, the mapping may differ from one created in a Linux environment, which could result in a non-working mapping in RePlay OS.
+Please note that when following the instructions for creating the mapping, if you create it on a Windows or macOS, the mapping may differ from one created in a Linux environment, which could result in a non-working mapping in RePlay OS.
 For this reason, I strongly recommend following these steps:

-1. Create the new controller mapping by following the instructions in the SDL_GameControllerDB GitHub repository.
+• Forking and contributing to the official SDL DB.
+Create the new controller mapping by following the instructions in the SDL_GameControllerDB GitHub repository.

 2. If the mapping was created on a system other than Linux, please update your mapping by replacing the platform parameter with the Linux value.